 The School of Arts and Humanities follows the protocol as outlined on the Stockton University Internship form and instructions that can be accessed at the following link under “Miscellaneous”: https://stockton.edu/about-stockton/e-forms.html.

-The Arts and Humanities School Office located in room K150 provides oversight and processing of all University Affiliation Agreements and Internship forms for internships sponsored by ARHU faculty.
+The Arts and Humanities School Office (suite K-150) provides oversight and processing of all University Affiliation Agreements and Internship forms for internships sponsored by ARHU faculty.
 On-campus internships do not require an Affiliation Agreement.